AKJUS/Genes/README.md

 ![](About/hair_colors.png)

+There's an option to make non-realistic hair colors more common as well.
+This setting can be enabled with or without the new hair colors enabled.

 ## Options
 ### Remove Vanilla Xenotypes
 Vanilla xenotypes (excl. sanguophage) can be removed from pawn generation by removing them from every xenotypeChances list and setting factionlessGenerationWeight to 0.
 They can still be created by the character at game start and selected in the xenotype menu.
 These settings should be enabled before world generation.